 Inside Goodshuffle on Heroku

 Currently, Goodshuffle runs seven apps on Heroku, including their marketplace, pro solution, a test environment, and a blog running on Ghost.
 They recently stood up another instance to handle a database that was needed to manage and analyze customer data.
 Their setup also connects to Amazon S3 for cloud storage and CloudFront as their CDN.
-They use Heroku Postgres as their relational data store, and Heroku Redis in combination with Redisson for distributed logging and maps, as well as a number of Heroku Add-ons.
+They use Heroku Postgres as their relational data store, and Heroku Data for Redis in combination with Redisson for distributed logging and maps, as well as a number of Heroku Add-ons.